Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Discussion

 \section{Discussion}

 Previous studies have demonstrated AI models can equal or surpass radiologists in diagnostic accuracy across various medical imaging tasks\cite{rodriguez-ruiz_stand-alone_2019, wu_deep_2020, mckinney_international_2020, pacile_improving_2020-1}.
-In LCS, Ardila \textit{et al.} reported superior AI performance\cite{ardila_end--end_2019}, and the Brock model improved triage over Lung-RADS\textsuperscript{\textregistered}2019\cite{mcwilliams_pl0214_2024}.
+In LCS, Ardila \textit{et al.} reported superior AI performance\cite{ardila_end--end_2019}, and the Brock model improved triage over Lung-RADS\textsuperscript{\textregistered}v1.1\cite{mcwilliams_pl0214_2024}.
 Our study confirms these observations, and presents an architecture that significantly outperforms existing models, including those by Ardila \textit{et al.}\cite{ardila_end--end_2019}, NLST Brock\cite{winter_external_2019}, Liao \textit{et al.}\cite{liao_evaluate_2019} (winner of the Kaggle Data Science Bowl), and Sybil\cite{mikhael_sybil_2023}.
-However, Liao and Brock performances may be inflated in our comparison due to possible training–Test1 overlap and resulting overfitting.\\ In contrast, our model outperforms the mean performance of 4-radiologists and each individual radiologist, as well as Lung-RADS\textsuperscript{\textregistered} assessment with or without prior imaging—whereas previous studies only matched Lung-RADS\textsuperscript{\textregistered} when prior scans were available\cite{ardila_end--end_2019}.
+However, Liao and Brock performances may be inflated in our comparison due to possible training–Test1 overlap and resulting overfitting.\\ In contrast, our model exceeds the mean performance in AUC of 4-radiologists and each of individual radiologist, as well as Lung-RADS\textsuperscript{\textregistered} assessment with or without prior imaging—whereas previous studies only matched Lung-RADS\textsuperscript{\textregistered} when prior scans were available\cite{ardila_end--end_2019}.
 Additionally, our model consistently surpasses radiologist performance across all nodule sizes and cancer stage subgroups.
 However, by design, our model is limited to solid and part-solid parenchymal nodules [4,30] mm, and is therefore not intended to detect hilar, mediastinal, Ground Glass Opacity (GGO) nodules, or incidental findings, which still rely entirely on the reading of radiologists.
-Interestingly, for cancers with slow or indeterminate growth ($VDT\geq400$ days), our model applied to CT scans acquired $[24,12]$ months before diagnosis outperforms radiologists reviewing diagnostic scans acquired one year later (AUC=0.908 vs. 0.861, $p<0.0001$).
-This suggests the model’s potential for detecting malignancy well before overt metastatic progression, enabling earlier intervention and improved patient outcomes. \\
+Interestingly, for cancers with slow or indeterminate growth ($VDT\geq400$ days), our model achieves comparable performance $[24,12]$ months earlier than radiologists evaluating follow-up scans acquired one year later (AUC=0.908 vs. 0.861, $p<0.0001$).
+This suggests the model’s potential for detecting malignancy well before overt metastatic progression, enabling earlier intervention and improved patient outcomes. \\ Our model’s performance was further confirmed in an independent cohort, providing supportive evidence of external validity.
+However, this study remains retrospective, and although the relatively small sample size limits the robustness of subgroup analyses, these findings should be strengthened through larger prospective evaluations in real-world screening settings.\\